-Your electronic health record (EHR) is much more than just an upgrade over paper-based record keeping.
-It’s also integral to a more productive orthopaedics practice capable of earning payments (and avoiding penalties) from EHR incentive programs.
+Your Electronic Health Record (EHR) is much more than just an upgrade over paper-based record keeping.
+It’s also integral to a more productive orthopedic practice capable of earning payments (and avoiding penalties) from EHR incentive programs.

 CMS has based all of its EHR-related programs on fundamental requirements, such as the ones governing e-prescribing and summaries of care.
 But MIPS introduced many changes to incentives structures, with one of the most significant being greater flexibility for providers in choosing the measures and activities most relevant to their practices.

-MIPS includes hundreds of quality measures.
-But just because a MIPS measure exists doesn’t mean it’s relevant to your practice, as everyone from psychiatrists to orthopaedists have discovered.
+MIPS includes hundreds of quality measures—but just because a MIPS measure exists doesn’t mean it’s relevant to your practice, as everyone from psychiatrists to orthopedists has discovered.
 Trying to meet all measures could result in unnecessary expenditures on extra equipment and software, which in turn produce irrelevant information that saps your productivity.

-Instead of getting lost in the weeds, a better idea is to implement an orthopaedic-specific EHR such as Phoenix Ortho, with an all-in-one workflow that integrates a picture archiving and communications system (PACS) and practice management (PM).
-Additionally, Phoenix Ortho’s CMS specialists are able to provide the support orthopaedic practices need to ensure complete compliance.
-Such a solution gives you only the information you need to deliver quality care and adherence with MIPS.
+Instead of getting lost in the weeds, a better idea is to implement an orthopedic-specific EHR such as Phoenix Ortho, with an all-in-one workflow that integrates a picture archiving and communications system (PACS) and practice management (PM).
+Additionally, Phoenix Ortho’s CMS specialists can provide the support orthopedic practices need to ensure complete compliance.
+Such a solution gives you only the information you need to deliver quality care and adherence to MIPS.

-3) Assuming additional risks in Medicare Part B
+4. Assuming Additional Risks in Medicare Part B

 MIPS shifts risk from Medicare Part B to its providers.
 Ever since Medicare and Medicaid were enacted in 1965, the FFS model has dominated, but now a rapid shift to VBR is underway.